Small Group Lava Caving Tour

-On this easy and enjoyable half day summer tour you will see the fascinating underground lava formations of Leiðarendi lava tube in the Blue Mountains area that are situated just a 30 minute drive outside Reykjavík, the capital city of Iceland.
+On this easy and enjoyable half day tour available directly from Reykjavik, you will see the fascinating underground lava formations of a typical Icelandic lava tube cave.

 South Iceland is the most popular part of the country and contains some of the most beautiful natural attractions in Iceland, among them the Golden Circle, some of Iceland's most famous active volcanoes as well as the beautiful Jokulsarlon glacier lagoon.